microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 Select **Create new** next to "Server" and provide the following information:
 * *Server name*: **aw-serverID** where ID is the same identifier you used for the database and resource group.
 * *Server admin login*: **cloudadmin**.
-This is the equilavent to the system admin in SQL Server.
+This is the equivalent to the system admin in SQL Server.
 This account connects using SQL authentication (username and password) and only one of these accounts can exist.
 * *Password*: A complex password that meets the requirements.
 * *Location*: Use the same location as your resource group.